-At the Annual Meeting, ten directors are to be elected to hold office until the 2023 annual meeting of stockholders and until their respective successors are duly elected and qualified (or until such director's earlier resignation, removal or death).
+At the Annual Meeting, nine directors are to be elected to hold office until the 2024 annual meeting of stockholders and until their respective successors are duly elected and qualified (or until such director's earlier resignation, removal or death).
 All of the nominees are current directors.
+As previously announced, Mr. Day is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.

 Our director nominees bring a wealth of relevant experience and skills, as well as diverse viewpoints, to the Board.
-Below are descriptions of certain key skills and areas of experience that we believe are relevant to our business along with a matrix setting forth the number of our director nominees that possess each such skill and area of experience.
+Below are descriptions of certain key skills and areas of experience that we believe are relevant to our business along with a matrix setting forth the skills and areas of experience possessed by each of our director nominees.

-Skill/Experience Relevance Executive Management Has a demonstrated record of leadership and valuable perspectives on issues affecting large and complex organizations.
-Financial Reporting, Accounting & Finance Has an understanding of, and experience with, financial reporting and accounting matters and capital markets matters (both debt and equity) relevant to a large, publicly traded company.
-Energy Industry (Upstream Exploration) Contributes valuable perspective on issues specific to our operations in the upstream exploration sector of the oil and gas industry.
-Energy Industry (Marketing & Midstream) Contributes valuable perspective on issues specific to our operations in the marketing and midstream sector of the oil and gas industry.
-Energy Industry (Oilfield Services) Contributes valuable perspective on issues specific to our operations in the oilfield services sector (as it relates to our operations) of the oil and gas industry.
-Corporate Governance & Risk Management Has an understanding of, and experience with, the roles of corporate strategy and risk management necessary for organizational performance.
-International Provides valuable insights into the international aspects of our business and operations.
-Governmental & Regulatory Has an understanding of the role governmental and regulatory actions and decisions may have on our business.
-Public Company Board Service Contributes an understanding of corporate governance practices and trends and insights into board management.
-Environmental, Health & Safety Strengthens the Board's oversight and understanding of the interrelationship between environmental and safety matters and our operational activities and strategy.
-Human Resources & Compensation Has an understanding of compensation factors and components that influence the attraction, motivation and retention of a talented workforce.
-Civic, Community & Charitable Organizations Contributes to a better understanding of sustainable engagements with the communities in which we do business.
-Technical, Geologic & Engineering Education background brings an understanding of technical, geologic and engineering disciplines necessary for the identification of our exploration plays and development of our prospect inventory.
-Information Technology Contribution to the Board's understanding of innovative information technology applications utilized in our operations and business.
+Key Di irector Skills and Areas of Experience Clark Criso Siso Daniek Dugle Gaur ter Poberre ros.
+13c06 Executive Management Has a demonstrated record of leadership and valuable perspectives on issues affecting large and complex organizations. • • • • • • • • • \$ Financial Reporting, Accounting & Finance Has an understanding of, and experience with, financial reporting and accounting matters and capital markets matters (both debt and equity) relevant to a large, publicly traded company. • • • • • • • • à Energy Industry Contributes valuable perspective on issues specific to our operations in the oil and gas industry. • • • • • • • • Corporate Governance & Risk Management Has an understanding of, and experience with, the roles of corporate strategy and risk management necessary for organizational performance. • • • • • • • • • Ŷ International Provides valuable insights into the international aspects of our business and operations. • • • • • • • • • Governmental & Regulatory Has an understanding of the role governmental and regulatory actions and decisions may have on our business. • • • • • • • • Ì Environmental, Health & Safety Strengthens the Board's oversight and understanding of the interrelationship between environmental and safety matters and our operational activities and strategy. • • • ٠ • • • • (;;; Human Resources & Compensation Has an understanding of compensation factors and components that influence the attraction, motivation, and retention of a talented workforce. • • • • • • • • • Civic, Community & Charitable Organizations Contributes to a better understanding of sustainable engagements with the communities in which we do business. • • • • • • • • • Technical, Geologic, and Engineering Education background brings an understanding of technical, geologic, and engineering disciplines necessary for the identification of our exploration plays and development of our prospect inventory. • • • • • Information Technology Contributes to the Board's understanding of innovative information technology applications utilized in our operations and business • • • ٠ ٠ • ٠

-The charts below reflect the diversity and tenure of our director nominees, as of February 28, 2022.
+The charts below reflect the diversity and tenure of our director nominees as of May 24, 2023 (the date of our Annual Meeting).